fmhy/edit/docs/posts/WWH.md

 For most of my life, I didn't really have any answer, but as I got older, I realized, things weren't about me.
 I took a step back, and recognized a much bigger picture we're all apart of, and I now know exactly why we're here on earth.

-As a human, you have a unique ability, unlike any other creature, to calm, heal, and help those around you.
+As a human, you have a powerful ability, to calm, heal, and help those around you.
 You have the ability to protect both the people in our world, and the planet itself from harm and distress.

 I know there is a huge amount of pain in our world, a lot of anger, a lot of sadness, and believe me when I say, I share the same feelings.
 However I believe its important that we each learn to ***harness that energy into things that are positive and kind***, not negative or evil.